9dots/9dots.io-pages/OihHb5A.md

 ## Explain - 10 minutes
 Use a game of mindstorm says to review the programming blocks that students learned in previous lessons.

 1. Start a game of mindstorm says to check for understanding.
-The rules will be the same as in the previous lesson.
+The rules are the same as in the previous lesson.
 To recap:
   - **Move block:** Walk in place.
       - For each rotation specified the students take 1 step.
       - If the paper says unlimited the students continue to walk in place until told otherwise.